 Succession law, on the other hand, will (at least within the EU) become more flexible as of 2015, when the European Union's Succession Regulation becomes effective.
-Until then, the applicable succession law is that of the deceased's nationality according to German conflict-of-laws rules.
-Different rules apply for real property and other assets effectively connected with Germany.

 Usually, corporations as well as partnerships are used to structure assets and transfer them to the next generation.
 Family foundations and charitable foundations may be a proper structure from time to time.
 Trusts, however, are not recognised in Germany.
 In comparison with corporations and foundations, they are disadvantaged if beneficiaries of a foreign trust have their permanent home or their habitual abode in Germany.